bryanpiguave/StatisticalPlots/README.md

-You can reach out to Bryan Piguave through the following channels:
+You can reach out to me through the following channels:

 Email: bryan.piguave@eastern.edu

 LinkedIn: [Bryan Piguave](https://www.linkedin.com/in/bryan-piguave-llano/)

 Thank you for visiting my repository.
-Happy learning through the power of statistical visualization!